apache/royale-docs/Welcome/Get_Started/Hello-World.md

 ## Run the output

-If the compiler reported success, there should be a bin/js-release output folder in your project folder, such as
+If the compiler reported success, there should now be a bin/js-release output folder in your project folder, such as

 ```
     Projects/HelloWorld/bin/js-release
 ```

-In there should be an index.html file you can open in your browser and you should see "Hello World" in your browser.
+In that folder should be an index.html file you can open in your browser to see your "Hello World" application.
 If you see that, congratulations!
 You have installed Royale successfully and are ready to build Royale applications.

-The ["Create an Application"](Create%20An%20Application.html) contains a tutorial for building a more substantial application.
+["Create an Application"](Create%20An%20Application.html) contains a tutorial for building a more substantial application.